-At CTBC Bank, Philippines, reputational risk is among the identified risks, which the Bank may be exposed to.
-Possible public embarrassment, erosion of trust from the customers, adverse impact on the revenue, are among the potent results of this risk, largely impacting on the name of the organization and the confidence of the customers to continue doing business with the Bank.
+At CTBC Bank (Philippines), reputational risk is among the identified risks, which the Bank may be exposed to.
+Possible public embarrassment, erosion of trust from the customers, adverse impact on the revenue, are among the potential concerns of customers to continue doing business with the Bank.